neuralinkcorp/neuralake/docs/user-guide.md

 ### Databases

-A Datarepo database is a Python module that contains tables.
+A datarepo database is a Python module that contains tables.
 There are two main ways to create databases:

 #### Module database
 A module database wraps a Python module containing table definitions: